Skip to main content

 September

 • Enroll in direct deposit by the first week of September.
-As soon as university charges are taken from your account, any remaining award funds will be deposited into your bank account.
+As soon as university charges are taken from your account, any remaining accepted financial aid will be deposited into your bank account.